 The Company is a for-profit entity domiciled and registered under the Companies Act 1993 in New Zealand.
-It is an FMC reporting entity for the purposes of the Financial Markets Conduct Act 2013.
+It is a FMC reporting entity for the purposes of the Financial Markets Conduct Act 2013 and the financial statements comply with this Act.